Factor investing hasn't worked for over 20 years. Why do we still use it?

 Three years later, portfolio one has fallen over 50% to well under $500,000.
 Portfolio two has fared much better, falling less than 30% to just over $700,000, while portfolio three has fallen less than 10%.

 If we fast forward to the end of 2018, the benchmark portfolio is exhausted.
-The factor fund portfolios have had far better outcomes, with both having final balances far greater than the initial balance.
+The factor fund portfolios have had far better outcomes, with both ending with final balances far greater than their initial balances.

-We can see the benefits of factor investing to a lesser extent during 2022, when inflation was a growing threat, and the markets were impacted.
-The factor portfolios also suffered but to a lesser degree than the passive benchmark.
+We can see the benefits of factor investing to a lesser extent in 2022, when inflation was a growing threat, and markets were impacted.
+The factor portfolios also suffered, but to a lesser degree than the passive benchmark.

 Our portfolios

-The FTSE Global All Cap is concentrated more towards large-capitalisation (73%) and growth investment style (38%) equities.
-In contrast, our portfolios are more balanced across investment styles but still have a bias towards large capitalisation.
-While we could tilt more towards smaller capitalisation equities (think more Portfolio 3), we believe our current approach has an acceptable blend of keeping tracking error (versus the global equity benchmark) within reasonable bounds while providing sufficient protection when future large-cap growth bubbles burst.
+The FTSE Global All Cap is more concentrated in large-capitalisation (76% vs 63%) and growth-style (27% vs 23%) equities.
+Our portfolios are more balanced across investment styles but still have a bias towards large capitalisation.
+While we could tilt more towards smaller-capitalisation equities (think more Portfolio 3), we believe our current approach strikes an acceptable balance between keeping tracking error (versus the global equity benchmark) within reasonable bounds and providing sufficient protection when future large-cap growth bubbles burst.
 We fully accept inevitable long periods of relative underperformance versus the market.
-Not everyone seems to have the same patience - below are charts showing the outflows for AQR and Dimensional in recent years.
+Not everyone seems to have the same patience - below are charts showing the outflows for AQR and Dimensional around 2020.

 It's fair to say that short-term performance chasers are probably not a good fit for our investing approach.